5 min read

-In 2020, local and global movements have put extra pressure on organizational leadership to place workplace diversity and inclusion at the forefront of the conversation.
-We’ve seen D&I roles double over the past 5 years, and a majority of companies today already have diversity hiring initiatives and a D&I program in place.
+In recent years, local and global movements have put extra pressure on organizational leadership to place workplace diversity and inclusion at the forefront of the conversation.
+We’ve seen DE&I roles double over the past 5 years, and a majority of companies today already have diversity hiring initiatives and a DE&I program in place.

 But is it effective?

 The hard truth is, organizational ‘DE&I programs’ can easily become blanket statements to please the crowd.

 Studies have shown that only a small amount of underrepresented talents feel the positive effects of their company’s DE&I efforts, even though almost all of them work somewhere with DE&I policies in place.
 This happens when a diversity hiring strategy fails to understand a candidate/employee persona, and is unable to provide the ideal workplace experience needed for progress.

 An effective diversity hiring strategy is a multilayer approach that stretches across the entire employee lifecycle.
 It starts with a comprehensive plan for talent attraction that answers these key questions: Who are the candidates you want to target?
 Where are they located?
 What are they looking for in a role?
 How should you convince them to choose you and your company?

 At Hiretual, we build solutions to help you answer those questions.
 Here are 4 steps to building a stronger talent attraction strategy with us:

 1. Building a diverse and targeted talent pool